Cane Corso Health Issues

 Cane Corsos are predisposed to several health conditions including hip dysplasia, bloat, cherry eye.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 88-120 lbs and lifespan of 9-12 yrs, the Cane Corso requires thoughtful care tailored to their specific breed characteristics.
+The Cane Corso averages 88-120 lbs at maturity with a 9-12 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Originally bred as a versatile working dog, the Cane Corso brings centuries of selective breeding into the modern home.

 Genetic Screening